If you’ve studied before

 How to apply

-As soon as you’ve applied for student finance, you should send evidence of your personal reasons for repeating a year or leaving your course.
+As soon as you’ve applied for student finance, you should upload evidence of your personal reasons for repeating a year or leaving your course.

-Examples of evidence you can send to prove these personal reasons include:
+Examples of evidence you can upload to prove these personal reasons include:

 - a letter on headed paper from a professional person, such as a doctor or a social worker, who can confirm the situation